 Removing colloidal organic iron

-Colloidal organic iron is formed when invisible iron bonds with an organic material such as tannins or phosphates and remains too small to be filtered out by standard iron filtration systems.
-Removal systems include coagulant injection systems or ultra-filtration.
+Colloidal organic iron is formed when invisible iron bonds with an organic material such as tannins or phosphates and remains too small to be filtered out by standard iron filtration methods.
+Removal systems include coagulant injection systems and ultra-filtration.

 Choosing the right equipment to remove iron

 Care must be taken when considering iron removal systems as there are many factors to consider.
 Water temperature, pH, alkalinity, dissolved oxygen content, and other factors will affect the results of the equipment you choose.
 Most application failures are caused simply by mis-diagnosing the type of iron in the water, which leads to the wrong kind of equipment being used.